Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 `ebfiles_repo` to align with the standard name used by EasyBuild on other systems.
 The first time you load the `EasyBuild-user` module, it will try to adapt the name in your installation.
 The new configuration now also supports custom easyblocks in all repositories that are searched for easyconfig files.
+On the login nodes, the level of parallelism for parallel build operations is restricted to 16 to not overload the login nodes and as a higher level of parallelism rarely generates much gains.